A former sponsor child shares what life is like now

 “I was born into a poor family.
 Like many other people living in the same village, we relied on agricultural activities for our living.
 Life was difficult and the local economy was weak,” says Nhu.
 “I still remember the image of my parents working and sweating in the paddy fields on hot summer days.”

-When Nhu was 13 she was sponsored through ChildFund by an Australian sponsor, Brendan, and his family from Victoria.
-For Nhu it made her feel like she had another person watching over her.
+When Nhu was 13 she was sponsored through ChildFund by an Australian sponsor, Brendan, and his family from Victoria, who decided to help a child in need.
+For Nhu, it made her feel like she had another person watching over her.
 “I was very motivated by my sponsor through our letter exchange.
 From my perspective, the most important benefit of being an enrolled child was the huge encouragement I received that encouraged me to strive for my future.”

 As a child, Nhu dreamed of treating sick children and people.
 Today she is turning that dream into a reality.
 After graduating from medical training college in 2008, she now works as a local health worker specialising in family planning in the community where she grew up.